diacritics/database/README.md

 ## Contributing

 Thanks for contributing!
-All data is user-contributed so your help is really much appreciated.
+Most data is user-contributed so your help is really much appreciated.
 To get started, please read the documentation.
 It gives you the basic idea of the database structure.
 You can also view the [existing files](./src/).
 Then you can start providing your data and submit a PR.